valentin-berbec/sap-business-one-sql/README.md

 The purpose is to demonstrate how ERP data can be analysed to support business decisions in areas such as sales, inventory, and finance.

-The queries are based on real ERP reporting scenarios including margin monitoring, inventory analysis, purchasing reports, and financial data extraction.
+The queries are based on real ERP reporting scenarios including margin monitoring, inventory analysis, purchasing reporting, and financial data extraction.

 ## Topics covered